We are located in Kosciusko, MS. Center of the state of MS. About 100 miles SE of Memphis, TN and about 70 miles NE of Jackson, MS.

 Can I make a deposit on an upcoming litter?
 I do not take deposits on unborn pups.

 How much are your puppies?

-Puppy prices vary depending on size, color & gender.
+Puppy prices vary depending on demand/requests for a particular size, color & gender.
 Please see our Prices & Shipping page

 Are the puppies warranted?
 Yes, pups are warranted.
 See our warranty and bill of sale here.
 Bill of Sale/Warranty